gchq/sleeper/docs/01-getting-started.md

 `sleeper aws configure`, or other `sleeper aws` commands according to your AWS setup.
 AWS Environment variables will also be propagated to the Sleeper CLI.

+Most Sleeper clients also require you to set the default region.

 ### Deployment environment

 If the CDK has never been bootstrapped in your AWS account, this must be done first.
 This only needs to be done